-To date the Company has financed its operations primarily through public and private placements of equity, receipt of contract revenue and research and development funding under its collaborative agreements, capital lease financing and interest income on invested capital.
+To date the Company has financed its operations primarily through public and private placements of equity, research and development revenue, capital lease financing and interest income on invested capital.
 At December 31, 1996, the Company had cash, cash equivalents and investments in the aggregate of \$99.7 million, compared to \$107.1 million at December 31, 1995 and \$113.2 million at December 31, 1994.
 Pursuant to the agreement with Boehringer Mannheim, the Company may be required to reimburse Boehringer Mannheim up to \$2.0 million for Phase II studies and up to \$8.8 million for Phase III studies of OST 577 in the event certain conditions are met.